Use code YIPPEE20 for 20% off* one-off purchases *Exclusions apply

 Joint issues in dogs can develop for multiple reasons, but did you know that their gut health and their gut microbiome can be one of them?

-Read on to find out how your dog’s joint health is linked to their gut and microbiome, and what you can do to help them feel back on track and prevent worsened symptoms.
+With guidance from our Head of Microbiology, Dr Bushra Schuitemaker, we've explored how your dog’s joint health is linked to their gut and microbiome, and what you can do to help them feel back on track and prevent worsened symptoms.

 Each species and genus group help support and contribute to the function of many crucial processes in your dog’s body.
 These include, but aren’t limited to: